-Knit a sweet and simple Apple Hat with this free knitting pattern for your little one this fall!
+Knit a sweet and simple Apple Hat with this adorable knitting pattern for your little one this fall!

 I’ve had apples on the brain recently.
-People are post apple picking photos on Facebook, we are planning a trip this weekend and I love them so much I’ve even been drawing them.
+People are posting apple picking photos on Facebook, we are planning a trip this weekend and I love them so much I’ve even been drawing them.

 Gauge: 20 st. = 4 inches

 (If you need help, my favorite knitting reference book for everyone from beginners to advanced knitters is THIS ONE!)

 Apple Hat Knitting Pattern Instructions